Lightning-AI/pytorch-lightning/docs/source/extensions/accelerator.rst

 Registering Accelerators
 ------------------------

-If you wish to switch to a custom accelerator from the CLI without code changes, you can use the :class:`~pytorch_lightning.accelerators.registry.AcceleratorRegistry` to register your new accelerator under a shorthand name like so:
+If you wish to switch to a custom accelerator from the CLI without code changes, you can implement the :meth:`~pytorch_lightning.accelerators.accelerator.Accelerator.register_accelerators` class method to register your new accelerator under a shorthand name like so:

 .. code-block:: python

-    from pytorch_lightning.accelerators import AcceleratorRegistry

-    AcceleratorRegistry.register("xpu", XPUAccelerator, description="XPU Accelerator")

-You can put this code at the top of your training script for example.
+    class XPUAccelerator(Accelerator):
+        ...

+        @classmethod
+        def register_accelerators(cls, accelerator_registry):
+            accelerator_registry.register(
+                "xpu",
+                cls,
+                description=f"XPU Accelerator - optimized for large-scale machine learning.", )

 Now, this is possible:

 .. code-block:: python